PurpleNinja225/NASible/README.md

 ## Requirements

-* NASible targets the latest Ubuntu LTS release, which is currently Ubuntu Server 20.04 LTS.
+* NASible targets and (tests on) the latest Ubuntu LTS release, which is currently Ubuntu Server 20.04 LTS.
 * You can run NASible on (almost) whatever you like, read the docs for more info.
-I run a Dell Poweredge r510 at work and a small custom NAS box.
+I run a small custom NAS box with a Xeon X5650 and 48G of memory.
+Be sure to know the resources that adding a docker container may require and have a system with sufficiant resources to do so.

 ## Getting Help